TRS MLA's son made disparaging remarks about my wife, alleges deceased man in selfie video | Politics

 A selfie video of a 43-year-old businessman, who allegedly died by suicide along with his family members in Telangana, has surfaced on Thursday in which the victim has purportedly accused the son of a local MLA of making disparaging remarks about his wife and pushing him to take the extreme step.

-In the purported video, which has gone viral, the man has accused Vanama Raghavendra Rao, son of Kothagudem MLA and ruling TRS leader Vanama Venkateswara Rao, of asking him to visit Hyderabad to get his financial problems solved and made some objectionable remarks about his wife in this context.
+In the purported video, which has gone viral, the man has alleged that Vanama Raghavendra Rao, son of Kothagudem MLA and ruling TRS leader Vanama Venkateswara Rao, asked him to visit Hyderabad to get his financial problems solved and made some objectionable comments about his wife in this context.
 The accused person is now absconding.

+Expressing deep concern over the incident, the TRS MLA in an open letter said he and his family will cooperate with the police and judiciary in the Ramakrishna suicide case and other incidents allegedly involving his son.

+“I respect the police and judiciary... whenever the police need my son for inquiry, it is my responsibility to ensure that he cooperates with the authorities,” the legislator stated in the letter.

 The victim Ramakrishna had set his wife and twin daughters, aged 13, afire before killing himself at his house in Paloncha town of Bhadradri-Kothagudem district early on Monday.
 The couple and one daughter died on the spot while another child succumbed to burns at a state-run hospital in Kothagudem on Wednesday.